Mahmoud-alzoubi95/snakes-cafe/README.md

-i discussed the ideas with noor omari and rawan
+I discussed the ideas with noor omari and rawan